-The Hawaii bar application page is now ready.
-Applicants interested in applying to the Hawaii bar, please read the information below:
+Welcome to the Hawai`i bar application website.
+If you are interested in applying for the Hawai`i bar, please read the information below.

 If you want to sit for the:

 - February examination, the application must be submitted by November.
 1.